 Stu Schmill (Dean of Admissions, Office of the Dean for Undergraduate Education)

-Keiko Tanaka (Office of the Dean for Graduate Education, Administrative Officer)
+Keiko Tanaka (Office of Graduate Education, Administrative Officer)

 The Graduate Admissions Team will meet once a semester and additionally as needed to report out their findings and provide recommendations to improve the graduate application process.